wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 one stop it?
 There must be a way to quiet the mind.
 How often I tell myself, “Enough, please stop this endless chatter of sentences repeated round and round!”.
 But my mind would not stop.
 I feel that one can stop it for a while, but not for long.
-Even the so-called ‘spiritual’ people use tricks to keep their mind quiet.
+Even the so-called “spiritual” people use tricks to keep their mind quiet.
 They repeat formulas, sing, pray, breathe forcibly or gently, shake, rotate, concentrate, meditate, chase trances, cultivate virtues — working all the time, in order to cease working, cease chasing, cease